If you asked most people to play word association with Malaysia, best beaches would not be what comes to mind for most

-The beaches you see here are scattered around Malaysia (map is at the bottom of the post).
+The beaches you see here are all over Malaysia (map is at the bottom of the post).
 I couldn’t help but include the Perhentian beaches in this unusual two week Malaysian itinerary.
 But, you won’t regret your visit to any of them.

 1. Tanjung Rhu Public Beach, Langkawi

 I’ve explored most of the beaches in Langkawi and was the sunset at Tanjung Rhu Public Beach made me so happy.
 Never have I ever seen so much pink/purple in the sky.
 It was so memorable and I’d love to stay at one of the hotels along the beach next time (backpacker problems).
 The fact they’ve kept this a public beach is awesome.

-You can also do some water activities around here such as sea kayaking and jet skiing on your Malaysia beach holiday.
+There are also water activities based here such as sea kayaking and jet skiing to make the most of your Malaysia beach holiday.

 2. Tip of Borneo Beach, Borneo

-Of course, we can’t just think about the beaches of Malaysia on the mainland, there’s Borneo too!
+Of course, we can’t just think about the beaches of Peninsular Malaysia, there’s Borneo too.
 If you aren’t driving to this beach, the trip here takes some time using public transport from Kota Kinabalu.
 You take the bus north as far as you can from Kota Kinabalu, before getting a taxi for the last stretch.